 Only 14 percent of graduates leave the Dallas Independent School District prepared for success in college as measured by state standards.

-Corps members here have adopted the rallying cry, "Community and achievement!”
+Corps members here have adopted the rallying cry, "progress & persistence for students.”
 We’re committed to working together and focusing on student achievement for our kids.

 About Dallas-Fort Worth